elxecutor/Text-2-Beluga/NOTES.md

 - Proper and sexy padding
 - Add "edited" tags and precise timestamps.
 - allow for monospace text parsing also
+- support for links (URLs)

 ----------------------------------------------------

 # (TRY) TODO
+- correct the monospace code that is not getting wrapped
+- role icons for different characters
-- support for links (URLs) and attahments
+- support for unanimated gifs
 - ability to add background music (maybe to individual messages for tempo change and shit)
 - AI powered chat script creator
 - improve script_validator.py